tobixen/getline-extras/tobixen-thoughts.md

 If multiple credit lines have same interest rate, the less overcommitted line will be prioritized.

 Last resort; if there are more credit lines with same interest rate and same overcommitment rate, the interests paid are split on the remaining credit lines.

+## New lender joining in, outcompeting existing lenders

+Say, a new lender wants to joins the party and puts a lower interest rate on a borrower than what the existing lenders are getting out from the flex-loan.
+The new lender should instantly be included in the flex-loan.
+This is how it works in getline 2.0, and it should continue working like that in getline 3.0.

+If comparing this to the borrower immediately depositing the credit line offered by the new borrower and then immediately withdrawing the same money, keeping the balance intact - there are some notable differences:
+* We may consider to honor wishes from other lenders on increased interest rate or reduced wish-limit, but eventually the new APR should not grow.
+* Obviously, depositing and then immediately withdrawing the same amount may fail due to lenders that have reduced their wish-limits; a new lender joining the party should not fail.
+* The 35-day countdown should not be affected
+* The burnout should (probably) not be affected.